pmoorey/articles/README.md

 # Articles

-Various brief articles and guides relating to network automation and programmability.
+Various articles and guides relating to network automation and programmability.